Skip to Content

 • To provide a public venue for students to present the work

 The defense also allows the committee to offer further feedback and engage in a dialogue with the student about the project.
-The director and second reader must be present at the thesis defense, and students are welcome to invite friends, family members and interested others to participate.
+The director and second reader must be present at the thesis defense, and students are welcome to invite friends, family members, and interested others to participate.
 The defense can be held virtually.

 The length of a defense usually ranges from thirty minutes to an hour.
 The thesis director and second reader determine the format.
-The usual procedure is for the student to make a brief presentation on the thesis/project and then respond to questions.
+Still, the usual procedure is for the student to make a brief presentation on the thesis/project and then respond to questions.
 Suggestions for revisions will be made both during and after the defense.
 At the defense's conclusion, the students and any guests are excused while the committee members determine any modifications that must be made before the thesis is accepted.
 Finally, the student is recalled and informed of the committee’s decision and required changes.
 At this point, arrangements should be made to deliver the final thesis or project paper to the thesis committee to acquire their signatures on the title page.
 Electronic signatures on the thesis title page are permitted.

 The defense should take place at least one week before the submission deadline of the semester in which the student completes thesis coursework at a time and place agreed upon by the student and committee members.
-It is the student’s responsibility (possibly with help from the thesis director) to schedule the defense, find a location and inform the SCHC office of the thesis defense plans (via the thesis date submission form) by the deadline established by SCHC for the current semester.
-Any scheduling difficulties should be brought to the attention of the SCHC thesis director.
+It is the student’s responsibility (possibly with help from the thesis director) to schedule the defense, find a location, and inform the SCHC office of the thesis defense plans (via the Thesis Date Submission Form) by the deadline established by SCHC for the current semester.
+Any scheduling difficulties should be brought to the attention of the SCHC Thesis Director.
 Rooms in HRH can be reserved by completing this online form.

 Details such as length, style and format are left to the discretion of the thesis director.
 Generally, the length of a research-based thesis should mirror the length of a chapter or journal manuscript in that field.
 Some typical page ranges might include: